maykbrito/simple-webview/README.md

 # :rocket: RockeatBrowser Always on Top

 WebView that is always on top.
+Just type your link and click in search.

-Type your link and click in search.
+You can use it whenever you want to see a page always on the screen regardless of where to click or which program to open.

 ### Shortcuts